wags69a/Audit-UCCE-Gateways/README.md

 Cisco dCloud was used to run this version.

 ## Known issues
 The script is long and it could fail in different places, but error handling has been included for the errors I saw when runing the lab.
-The first error is having no access to the gateways.
-You need the dCloud VPN and if you didn't I told the error message to check the VPN.
+The first error is having no access to the lab gateways.
+You need the dCloud VPN and if you didn't, I told the error message to check the VPN.
 You can modify this message to your situation.
-This script also output a file and you might need permissions to do this on the customer network.
+This script also outputs a file and you might need permissions to do this on the customer network.

 ## Getting help
 Contact the owner if he is not too busy.